XingxinHE/Hex/pages/pointer.md

 ## 🥼Expert's Advice
 - Lippman had words to beginner "Be patient when you are learning pointer.
 The initial **complexity** of using a pointer comes from its <u>confusing syntax</u>".🤣
-- Stroustrup addressed "if you lack a basic and practical understanding of how a program maps onto a computer's memory and operations, you will have problems getting a solid grasp of higher-level topics, such as [[data structure]], [[Algorithm|algorithms]], and [[operating system]]."
+- #BjarneStroustrup addressed "if you lack a basic and practical understanding of how a program maps onto a computer's memory and operations, you will have problems getting a solid grasp of higher-level topics, such as [[data structure]], [[Algorithm|algorithms]], and [[operating system]]."